 DWord Bit Description 0 31:24 MvQuantity Specify the number of MVs (in unit of motion vector, 4 bytes each) to be fetched for motion compensation operation.
-For a P-Skip MB, there is still 1 MV being sent (Skip MV is sent explicitly); for a B-Direct/Skip MB, there are 2 MVs being sent.
+Decoder IT mode only supports packed MV format (DXVA).
+This field specifies the exact number of MVs present for the current MB.
+For a P-Skip MB, there is still 1 MV being sent (Skip MV is sent explicitly); for a B- Direct/Skip MB, there are 2 MVs being sent.
 For an Intra-MB, MvQuantity is set to 0.
 MvQuantity = 0, signifies there is no MV indirect data for the current MB.
 This field must be set in consistent with Indirect MV Data Length , so as not to exceed its bound Unsigned.
+23:20 Reserved MBZ (DXVA)